 Did you know the world's largest bumblebee species is the endangered Bombus dahibomii, which is 1.6 inches long?

-Within the social structure of bumblebees is a system of order and hierarchy.
+Within the social structure of bumble bee colonies is a system of order and hierarchy.
 For instance, the queen bee is the only bee who can lay fertilized eggs, making her the ruling monarch of the hive.

 When spring arrives, the queen builds up the colony by laying eggs, caring for her offspring, and looking for food.
 (Only the cuckoo bumblebee doesn't build nests but steals them from other bubbles.)
 The queen's role sits at the top of the hive, and all the other bees rely on her for their survival.

 When the first generation of worker bees emerge, they adopt specific roles within the hive.
-These workers are exclusively female; their only tasks are gathering food, caring for the young, and protecting the hive from potential threats.
+These workers are exclusively female; the only tasks these adult bees undertake are gathering food, caring for the young, and protecting the hive from potential threats.
 Conversely, male bees, or drones, focus on mating with the queen.

 In a hive, the queen can control the sex of her offspring.
 Her fertilized eggs hatch into worker bees under her care.
 On the other hand, her unfertilized eggs result in male bumblebees or drones.

 As summer transitions into autumn, the queen produces both males and females capable of reproducing.
 Unlike honeybees, bumblebees don't fight to the death when selecting a new queen.
 Newly developed queens leave their birthplace after mating, hibernate during winter, and emerge in spring to start their colonies.

 8. Bumblebees are important pollinators.